jon-harper/OmniBox/docs/history/index.md

 ## Panels and Trays

-- Lids for spools!
+- Lid for filament spools added.
     - An adaptation of my [Tighter T.U.S.H. spool holder][2] (a remix of the original T.U.S.H.).
     - It mounts on a lid that integrates the spool holder guide.
     - The guide makes the spool holder adjustable to spool width (up to about 120mm).
-- Lids for dryboxes!
+- Lid for dryboxes added.
-    - A lid for [Rubbermaid 21 cup containers][1].
+    - Fitted for Rubbermaid 21 cup container used as a 1kg spool drybox.
-    - These containers are about $8 each at Ace Mart.
-They are much more expensive on Amazon.
+    - These containers are about $10 each at [Ace Hardware][5].
+They are more expensive on [Amazon][1].
     - There are often clones of these on Amazon that are similarly priced (about $8-10 ea).
-    - May have lids for generic containers in the near future as a user contribution.
+    - May have lids for other containers in the near future as a user contribution.
-- Raspberry Pi trays now have a version with a 6-pin Micro Fit 3 panel mount cutout.
+- Raspberry Pi CPU trays have a version with a 6-pin Micro Fit 3 panel mount cutout.
-    - Meant to allow using an ADXL345 accelerometer via SPI.
+    - Allow using an ADXL345 accelerometer via SPI.
-    - Cutout is on tray to give shortest wiring run possible.
+    - Cutout is on the tray to give shortest wiring run possible.

 ### Experimental Hardware Support